 - It doesn’t offer a free option, only a short free trial

 - Price is expensive (it depends on your needs)

-Google Play Music all access was first launched in 2013 following Google I/O and currently streaming 35 Million Songs on top of that users can upload 50,000 of their songs to Google Play, which will then be added to their library for streaming.
+Google Play Music is one of the very popular Spotify Alternatives and all access was first launched in 2013 following Google I/O and currently streaming 40 million songs on top of that users can upload 50,000 of their songs to Google Play, which will then be added to their library for streaming.
 Any music purchase and any music you purchase on Google play music.